Yourself1011/Pukage/README.md

-# pukage
+# Welcome to Pukage.
-So, what is pukage?
-It's a python game sort of like the purge.
-It's like a choose-your-own-adventure game.

-It is currently in alpha, and doesn't have much content, but stay tuned for more!
+Pukage is an indie story game created by 3 teenagers and a repl.

+This game is about a world that has gone into an apocalyptic state.

+Pukage is still in alpha development, so expect a few bugs.
+If you experience any bugs, or have any suggestions, please go to [issues](https://github.com/Yourself1011/Pukage/issues "Cool you're reading this")

+Thanks for playing Pukage!
+Have a good day.

+-- The Devs